arisada12/ResuMe/README.md

 ## To do list:

-~~- Add edit Feature~~
+~~Add eddit feature.~~
-- Create a dashboard or c-panel page to costumize user profile without edit in index.html manually.
+Create a dashboard or c-panel page to costumize user profile without edit in index.html manually.
--  Translate portfolio.
+Translate portfolio.
--   Read and delete mail.
+Read and delete mail.